top of page

 • You must be able to get yourself off and on the boat unassisted.

-Although blue whales are 12 -15 metres long and weigh about 40 ton, they are gentle animals and are very aware of us in the water.
-They will even drop their 5m long pectoral fin or turn their tail fluke to avoid us as they swim by.
-The calves are sometimes very curious and they often seem to love to be around us.
-The thought of being in the water with the largest animal on the planet, may be frightening but after your first encounter any fear will just drop away.
+Although pygmy blue whales can grow to 24 metres long and weigh up to 90 ton(!), they are gentle animals and are very aware of us in the water.
+The thought of being in the water with one of the largest animals on the planet, may be frightening but after your first encounter any fear will just drop away.

 If you feel that your swimming and snorkelling skills is not up to the level we require, or that you are a little unfit, we suggest that you enrol in snorkelling lessons and improve your swimming skills and fitness levels prior to joining your tour to insure the best encounters possible.